chroma-core/chroma/DEV_README.md

 - When the app is built with `yarn build`, it copies it's built artifacts to the `app_backend` which serves it.
  - Right now graphql queries are handwritten.
 This can be changed over to a number of libraries.

-One command up to install everything `make dev_install`.
+One command up to install everything `make install`.

 We use a custom build of `regl-scatterplot` and the supporting camera `dom-2d-camera`.
 Here is how to configure that